PINOCCIO100/snake/README.md

 "Level" value in main menu define a speed of mr.Snake (higher level - higher speed)

-"Apples" value define count of apple on screen in same time
+"Apples" value define count of apple on screen at same time